 Farm and Garden Program

 Farm and Garden programs are central to the Food Share’s long-term efforts to increase fresh food access and improve quality of life among low-income residents.
 The Food Share supports the state’s largest community garden network.
 More than 58 community gardens receive seeds, starts, compost, tools, infrastructure support and training in order to thrive.

 The Garden Connection Initiative aims to encourage emergency food pantry guests to consider community vegetable gardening where friends are made and food is grown and shared.
 To support their efforts, free Seed to Supper basic gardening classes are offered to provide training to successfully grow food on a limited budget.

 Support Dates: March, 2015 – February, 2018

 Farm Share Rx is an evidence-based prescription fruit and vegetable program that aims to address diet-related disease in Grand Ronde and Salem.
 We partner with local health clinics to identify patients managing or at risk of diet-related disease for inclusion in a 14-week summer program.
-Enrolled patients and their families receive a variety of organically grown produce each week and access to nutrition education and cooking classes to establish healthy eating habits.
-In 2019, we plan to enroll 100 patients.
+Enrolled patients and their families receive a variety of organically grown produce each week and access to nutrition education information to establish healthy eating habits.
+In 2020, we plan to enroll 100 patients.
 Last year, 218 adults and 123 children were impacted by the program.